 Make networking your middle name.
 Hand out business cards to everyone you meet.
 Also, try to make sure your business cards are unique enough for people to hang on to them for a longer period of time.
 This is where creativity comes at play once again.
-And once again, I’m not saying you need to completely reinvent the concept of a regular business card, (you know, as done here, or here, or indeed here) but it would be nice if your card was a bit more than just numbers on a paper.
+And once again, I’m not saying you need to completely reinvent the concept of a regular business card, but it would be nice if your card was a bit more than just numbers on a paper.

 Attend events in your industry in order to promote your business, learn more about your competition and form mutually beneficial partnerships.
 Many charter fishing trips are booked at trade shows, which means establishing a consistent presence there will go a long way in helping you fill out your schedule.
 It could also be very lucrative to find a related business venture that you can partner with: a service that complements, but doesn’t compete with your own.
 For example, try partnering with a regional fish store in order to maximize your promotional campaigns.
 Collaborate with local restaurants where your clients can eat the catch afterwards to enhance the entire experience.